timothyrenner/ProfanityPowerIndex/readme.md

 So June 9, 2017 at 10:30 PM CDT would be `2017-06-09T22:30:00-0500`.

 The `--target` option takes two arguments: the query string and the target name.
-The query string is used in a `match` query from Elasticsearch, and the target name is used for those matches in the resulting CSV file.
+The query string is used in a `query_string` query from Elasticsearch, and the target name is used for those matches in the resulting CSV file.
-The match query is applied to two fields: `text` and `quoted.text`.
+The `query_string` query is applied to two fields: `text` and `quoted.text`.
 This is because Twitter's tracking command will return tweets with matches in the quoted text, even when there isn't a match in the text of the tweet itself.

 So to match Donald Trump, Mike Pence, and Paul Ryan for tweets between 8:30 and 9:30 PI on Jun 1, 2017 Central Daylight Time, this is what you'd run: